Desolation Wilderness. Photo by Blitzo.

 From Reno, head up Highway 80 to go to North Lake destinations, or down highway 395 , and then West on highway 89 into South Lake Tahoe.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Tahoe Vicinity:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lake Tahoe:

 O.U.L.D.
 5.10d 6b+ 21 VII+ 21 E3 5b California